-If your bike has a "threadless" stem, your dealer may be able to change handlebar height by moving height adjustment spacers from below the stem to above the stem, or vice versa.
+If your bike has a "threadless" stem (fig. 6) your dealer may be able to change handlebar height by moving height adjustment spacers from below the stem to above the stem, or vice versa.
 Otherwise, you'll have to get a stem of different length or rise.
 Consult your dealer.
 Do not attempt to do this yourself, as it requires special knowledge.

-If your bike has a "quill" stem, you can ask your dealer to adjust the handlebar height a bit by adjusting stem height.
+If your bike has a "quill" stem (fig. 7) you can ask your dealer to adjust the handlebar height a bit by adjusting stem height.

-A quill stem has an etched or stamped mark on its shaft which designates the stem's "Minimum Insertion" or "Maximum extension".
+A quill stem has an etched or stamped mark on its shaft that designates the stem's "Minimum Insertion" or "Maximum Extension".
 This mark must not be visible above the headset.